devpro/terraform-backend-mongodb/README.md

 ## Getting started

-Best place to start is the [documentation](https://devpro.github.io/terraform-backend-mongodb/).
+Best place to start is the [documentation website](https://devpro.github.io/terraform-backend-mongodb/).

 ## Going further

-Technical implementation is described in the [project development guide](CONTRIBUTING.md).
+Technical implementation is described in the [contribution guide](CONTRIBUTING.md).